OSGConnect/tutorial-R/README.md

 	queue 1

-The path you put in the `+SingularityImage` option should match whatever you used to test R above.
+The path you put in the `container_image` option should match whatever you used to test R above.
 We list the R script as the executable.

 The `R.submit` file may have included a few lines that you are unfamiliar with.
 For example, `$(Cluster)` and `$(Process)` are variables that will be replaced with the job's cluster and process numbers - these are automatically assigned by.
 This is useful when you have many jobs submitted in the same file.
 Any output and errors will be placed in a separate file for each job.